 - The psychology of childhood development

 If you plan your education right, you can find yourself teaching in as little as four years.
 Of course rushing through school shouldn’t be your goal.
 You need to have the proper preparation in order to feel confident when you take on your own classroom.
-Seeking a master’s degree will allow you more learning opportunities as well as place you on a higher pay scale when you land your first teaching job.
+A master’s degree will introduce you to a more advanced curriculum.
 This is something to consider when planning your education.

 Alternate Programs for Teachers